Mike Rotunda: Retirement and sporadic appearances (2004–present)

+I.R.S. appeared on the September 7, 2009, edition of Raw, which Bob Barker hosted.
+He played a pricing game (similar to the "One Bid" qualifying segment of The Price Is Right) along with Santino Marella, Jillian Hall, and Chris Jericho.

 Rotunda appeared on an episode of Monday Night Raw as a lumberjack in the "'80s Legend Lumberjack Match", in which Christian defeated Ted DiBiase Jr.

 On the May 5, 2010 SmackDown, Rotunda helped throw Drew McIntyre out of the arena.

 On June 7, 2010, I.R.S appeared on Raw in a comedy segment promoting the new A-Team film.
 After Ted DiBiase Jr. and Virgil were confronted by A-Team stars Quinton "Rampage" Jackson and Sharlto Copley, in character as B.A.
 Baracus and H.M.
 "Howling Mad" Murdoch, respectively, Ted called in his "Uncle Irwin" (an allusion to the long-standing association of DiBiase Jr.'s father the Million Dollar Man Ted DiBiase with I.R.S dating back to Money Inc.) into the room wherein Schyster announced he had repossessed Jerry Lawler's crown, because Lawler had not paid long overdue taxes on the crown's gems.
 Later in the show, I.R.S, DiBiase Jr., Virgil and Rowdy Roddy Piper were confronted by the A-Team and Dusty Rhodes, who attacked them and reclaimed the crown.

 On the June 28 Raw, Rotunda was one of the four people who entered the ring to celebrate Ricky Steamboat's career, but were attacked by the Nexus.

-Rotunda appeared on the April 9, 2012 edition of Raw.
+Rotunda appeared on the April 9, 2012, edition of Raw.
 He, along with numerous other WWE officials and superstars, attempted to break up a brawl between Brock Lesnar and John Cena.

 On the January 6, 2014 "Old School" episode of Raw, Irwin R. Schyster encountered Big E Langston on his way to a match and told him to pay his taxes, to which Langston smiled.
 Immediately prior, Langston walked past fellow Million Dollar Corporation members, Nikolai Volkoff and Ted DiBiase.

 He continued work as a WWE road agent and was occasionally seen on TV in 2008.

 He was furloughed, along with many other WWE employees, on April 15, 2020, and was officially released on September 10, 2020.

-In January 2021, On Raw Legends Night, Rotunda, as I.R.S., made his first appearance since being released by the WWE in a segment backstage with Ric Flair.
+In January 2021, on Raw Legends Night, Rotunda, as I.R.S., made his first appearance since being released by the WWE in a segment backstage with Ric Flair.

 On September 3, 2021, the George Tragos/Lou Thesz Professional Wrestling Hall of Fame announced that Rotunda will be inducted into its 2022 Class, along with announcer Jim Ross and Trish Stratus.
 The induction ceremony took place July 21–23, 2022.

-On January 23, 2023, Rotunda as I.R.S made a backstage appearance at Raw is XXX alongside Ted DiBiase.
+On January 23, 2023, Rotunda, as I.R.S., made a backstage appearance at Raw is XXX alongside Ted DiBiase.

+On March 8, 2024, Rotunda, alongside his former tag team partner and brother-in-law Barry Windham, under their U.S. Express gimmick, were announced as the first tag team inductee for the WWE Hall of Fame Class of 2024.